deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 One shortcoming is that currently Pipeline "trusts" the nodes to respect their own declarations.
 So if a node states that it will output `intermediate_value`, but outputs something else once run, `Pipeline` will fail.
 We accept this failure as a "contract breach": the node should fix its behavior and `Pipeline` should not try to prevent such scenarios.

 Note: the draft implementation does not validate the type of the values, but only their names.
 So two nodes might agree to pass a variable called `documents` to each other, but one might output a `Set` when the receiver expects a `List`, and that will cause a crash.
 However, such check will be added.

+Other features planned for addition are:
+- automatically connect nodes if matching edges are found, even if the match is partial
+- double check for unconnected nodes and edges

 ### Parameters hierarchy